 Cork Golf Club

-Cork Golf Club is one of Dr. Alistair Mackenzies’ hidden gems.
+Undoubtedly, Cork Golf Club is one of Dr. Alistair Mackenzies’ hidden gems.
 Also one of the best-hidden secrets in the south of Ireland.

-Cork Golf Club was formed in 1888 and has plenty of heritage and history involved.
+Cork Golf Club was formed in 1888 and had plenty of heritage and history involved.
 After the first world war, it was decided that the golf club needed a full overview, and the most celebrated and creative architect in Britain was brought in to remodel the course.

 The gentle opening to the course allows many great opportunities to make a birdie or two.
-It really isn’t until the fourth hole where things get a bit more tricky.
-The fourth is a mid-length par 4 that offers a good amount of risk and reward (another of Mackenzies’ famous trademarks) The 5th has a green cut into the river and from the putting surface, you are set to see the very best views on the golf course.
+It isn’t until the fourth hole where things get a bit more tricky.
+The fourth is a mid-length par 4 that offers a fair amount of risk and reward (another of Mackenzies’ famous trademarks) The 5th has a green cut into the river and from the putting surface, you are set to see the very best views on the golf course.